Known Issues: Blackboard Learn

 Upon reloading, the Grade Center's horizontal scroll bar will be visible, allowing full access to existing grade columns.

-Cannot See Grade Center Scroll Bars on a Mobile Device (iPad / Safari)
+Unable to Navigate Grade Center on a Mobile Device (iPad / Safari)

 - In the Safari mobile browser iPad app, log into Blackboard